material-motion/material-motion/specifications/view_duplication.md

 Status of this document:
 ![](../_assets/under-construction-flashing-barracade-animation.gif)

-# Element duplicator
+# Duplicator

-This is the engineering specification for the Element Duplicator object.
+This is the engineering specification for the Duplicator object.

-An Element Duplicator is responsible for creating an "apparent replica" of a visual element.
+A Duplicator is responsible for creating an "apparent replica" of a visual element.

 ---